Last updated: June 8, 2022.

 There are various types of the block.
 Here they are:

 The temporary block is the most common action block implemented by Instagram.
 It usually lasts up to 24 hours.
 You may get it after you break some of Instagram’s terms of service.

 Another type of action blocks on Instagram is one with an expiration date.
-The name speaks for itself — this type of block states the date up to which the block lasts.
-These block usually last from 24 hours to 30 days.
+The name speaks for itself — this type of block tell you the date up to which the block lasts.
+This block usually lasts from 24 hours to 30 days.

 The duration of the block may vary from several hours up to two weeks.
-This type of block usually doesn’t have the Tell us button, so if you’re sure you haven’t done anything wrong but still got flagged, you may request a manual review going to Instagram Settings ->Help ->Report a Problem.
+This type of block usually doesn’t have the Tell us button unlike all other types, so if you’re sure you haven’t done anything wrong but still got flagged, you may request a manual review going to Instagram Settings ->Help ->Report a Problem.

-Instagram has daily limits on actions that are to be performed by each user an hour or a day.
-In June 2019, Instagram reduced the limits for about half, so now, even those users who perform all the actions manually are at risk of getting blocked if they exceed the limits.
+Instagram has limits applied to actions that are to be performed by each user an hour or a day.
+In June 2019, Instagram reduced the limits for about half, so now, even those users who perform all the actions manually are at risk of getting blocked if they exceed these limits.

 The action limits touch on likes, comments, follow/unfollow actions, and even users’ data loading.
 The exact limits are not yet revealed and may be different for each account depending on its age and activity level.

 Your account age has a direct impact on the allowed number of actions you can perform from this account.
 The younger your account is, the more limits it has.
 If your account is 1–3 months old, you should gradually increase the number of actions you do.

 Otherwise, the boost of activity will be detected by Instagram as suspicious, even if you do it all manually.